Bernhard-Baeuerle-TSI/smart-trust/input/pagecontent/concepts.md

 ### Trust Network Participant (TNP)
 A Trust Network Participant is a participant of a Trust Network that adheres to the Terms of Participation and manages the necessary technical infrastructure and governance processes.
 Trust Network Participants are responsible for making bilateral determinations related to the utilization of Trusted Services.

-#### Trust Network Participant Back-end
+#### Trust Network Participant Backend
-A Trust Network Participant's back-end system for managing the local part of information.
-The implementation of Trust Network Participant's back-end is not in the scope of this document.
-A national back-end can be also understood as a trusted party on-boarded in the Trust Network Gateway (can be a script, a proxy or a web server as well).
+A Trust Network Participant's backend system for managing the local part of information.
+The implementation of Trust Network Participant's backend is not in the scope of this document.
+A national backend can be also understood as a trusted party onboarded in the Trust Network Gateway (can be a script, a proxy or a web server as well).

 #### Trust Network Participant - Signing Certificate Authority  (TNP<sub>SCA)
 The SCA public key certificate of a Trust Network Participants (could be more than one).